 Who is the IG Group and why are they involved?

-Profit margins in the gaming industry are enormous, over 50%, if the published financial statements of Plus500 are any indication of how lucrative a business gaming can be.
 To keep margins high, the number of competitors must be kept to an acceptable few by either driving them out or buying them out.
 Mergers and acquisitions, however, tend to be very expensive affairs.
 If they can be avoided or manipulated in some way, then the price goes down.
 Greed does make the world go round in some circles, but the protagonists will usually prefer to operate in the background to protect their carefully crafted image of helping the public in their wealth building pursuits.

-The IG Group is just one more player in this gambling arena, always looking to grow and expand its market share.
+The IG Group is just one more player in this market, always looking to grow and expand its market share.
 It, too, deals in CFDs and is a direct competitor of Plus500.
 They both go head-to-head in the marketplace, offering up innovative products and services to gain new clients on a global basis.
 Both companies are also traded on the London Stock Exchange, but the similarities stop there.
 Plus500 only recently went public in 2013 and quickly achieved “darling” status with investors.
 The IG Group has been around since 1974 and went public in 2000.
 It then went through a period of stock buy-backs and private ownership, but re-emerged in 2005 on “the main list of the London Stock Exchange with a valuation of £393 million.”

 The IG Group also suffered material losses when Swiss National Bank officials lifted the Swiss Franc peg to the Euro, the so-called Swiss Franc Debacle back in January of this year.
 IG has refused to take responsibility for nearly £20 million in losses that exceed the combined net worth of roughly 200 clients, who have allegedly requested the FCA to conduct an investigation.
 This affair may have fueled the rumors that IG, apparently wounded by the regulators on one front, may have elected to use the FCA to wound their direct competitor, Plus500, with the regulator’s sword.
 Who can say for sure?